 This is why I find it hard to take seriously the old claim that sports are “not political.”

 The Olympics, for example, are often presented as a celebration of human excellence, national pride, and peaceful competition.
 And yes, of course, they can be that.
-But they are also wrapped up in symbolism, rivalry, money, national image, and power.
-Every few years, we are told that the Olympics rise above politics, and every few years, reality proves otherwise.
+But they are also wrapped up with symbolism, rivalry, money, national image, and power.
+We are often told that the Olympics rise above politics, yet reality keeps proving otherwise.

-International sport is one of the easiest places to see the overlap between entertainment and politics.
-The athletes are on the field, but whole countries are wrapped up in what happens.
+International sport is one of the clearest places to see the overlap between entertainment and politics.
+The athletes are on the field, but whole countries are invested in what happens.
 Governments celebrate the medals.
 Protests and boycotts are never far away.
-And there always seems to be some question about money, influence, or corruption.
-Even the word “neutrality” is tricky, because someone always decides what can be said, shown, or protested.
+And there always seems to be some question of money, influence, or corruption.
+Even the word “neutrality” is slippery, because someone always decides what can be said, shown, or protested.

 Ancient Rome had its arena.
 We have ours.

-The costumes have changed, but the idea is not so different.
+The costumes have changed, but the ideas are not so different.

 When music carries history